Strategic Alignment Grant

 Amount:

-One or more grants, up to $20,000 (USD) in aggregate will be awarded for the 2023‐2024 year.
+One or more grants, up to $20,000 (USD) in aggregate will be awarded.
 Funds may or may not be granted, depending on the quality of the received proposals.
 The maximum individual award may not exceed $10,000 for a one year project.

 • The award may be used for project costs and/or salary support of study personnel.
 Funds may not be used toward salary support for the primary investigator or to support non grant related affinity group or association costs.
 The grant will not fund institutional indirect costs or overhead costs, or tuition.